arvindpandit27/cpp/README.md

 ### Lacks humour
 Existing C++ docs gets rid of the fun in learning.
 They are boring and meandering and long and confusing.

+# Contents

+This page will contain many basic, intermediate, and hopefully advanced algorithms discussed and implemented in the simplest forms.
+We will try to nail down the strategy at first, be concise yet elaborate and descriptive, and most importantly be engaging and funny :)

 I end this page with a famous quote which I keep reminding myself to stay on track of an algorithmic implementation / when I play chess.
 It sort of allows me to introspect my ideas and implementation as I'm writing any piece of code on the go...

 ### "Strategy without tactics is the slowest route to victory.
 Tactics without strategy are the noise before defeat." - Sun Tzu